ecmnet/MAVGCL/README.md

 - Virtual (calculated) key figures added (Example here: [default definition file](https://github.com/ecmnet/MAVGCL/blob/master/MAVGCL/src/com/comino/flight/model/AnalysisDataModelMetaData.xml#L1000))
 - RTCM3 base supported with automatic survey-in for UBlox M8P devices (OS X only)

-**Note** that some features (MSP) are only available if you run a companion on your vehicle using MAVComm/MAVSlam .
+**Note** that some features (MSP) are only available if you run a companion on your vehicle using MAVComm .

 See MAVGCL XY view in some action: <https://youtu.be/jOWNSIwIA9k>